Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Template

 You can use Home Assistant generic condition template to validate a condition https://www.home-assistant.io/docs/configuration/templating/.
 Define the property `conditions` as a string instead of an array.
 Lists are still preferred as rendering templates takes extra processing times.
 The event or mqtt data are passed in on the data variable.
-Switch defined variables can be accessed through the `data.variables` key.
+Switch defined variables can be accessed through the `data.variables` object.

 ##### template example
 ```yaml